(Update 9/29…See all participants and results below photos. Thanks to Holly Heer with AHA.)

 Of course, I must also give a big thanks to Kratom for sponsoring me for part of the trip.

 Before I continue with the details about the competition I would like to share with you what kratom is.
+Essentially, it’s a supplement that you can introduce into your diet that can help with various issues.
+It’s widely available on sites like organakratom.com but it seems to be that not many people know about it but I am about to change that!
 I have to say that kratom products are natural and they help with different symptoms like mild headache or stomachache, even with anxiety or depression.
+It’s also a pretty good supplement if you just want to improve your overall wellness.
 If you want to find a legitimate place to buy this product, search for ‘Kratom – Soap Korner‘ to see what form you would like to have it in.
 Kratom has been proven to be the best way to improve your health.
 You can find out more at https://KratomMasters.com.

 As reported earlier, I tasted the results of yesterday’s Heat 2 between the boys from Forty Two and Simply the Best, with Forty Two winning.
 Here are the dishes from that round, using duck as the surprise ingredient: